abilian/lab.abilian.com/docs/Tech/Documentation/Documentation.md

 ## Norms

-- ISO 16016:2016 - specifies the protection notices which serve to prevent the improper use of documents and products whose usage is restricted.
+- [[ISO 16016]] - specifies the protection notices which serve to prevent the improper use of documents and products whose usage is restricted.